rust-lang/rfcs/text/0000-derive-unfinished.md

 This assumes that this `impl` follows the coherence rules.
 Some traits in the standard library already have such an `impl`.

+## A note for history

+This feature is not original to Rust, but heavily inspired by an extension in the Glasgow Haskell Compiler (GHC) called [`DeriveAnyClass`].

 # Drawbacks
 [drawbacks]: #drawbacks